 WDSrx Packaging and Labeling solutions include printing 2D barcodes with GS1-standard data to meet DSCSA serialization regulations.
 If required, WDSrx 3PL services receive, store and fulfill orders to dispensers at client request.

-Pharmaceutical logistics services providers operate at a critical point between manufacturers and dispensers within the pharmaceutical supply chain.
+Pharmaceutical Logistics Services Providers operate at a critical point between manufacturers and dispensers within the pharmaceutical supply chain.
 The movement of these critically important products depends on comprehensive regulations created and administered by government and other regulatory authorities.

 “The integrity of the pharmaceutical industry relies on increased safety and reduced risk as pharmaceutical drug products make their way from manufacturer to their final destination,” says WDSrx President Adam Runsdorf.
-“WDSrx is fully committed to DSCSA implementation for the benefit of our clients and for the goal of improved patient health.”
+“WDSrx is fully committed to DSCSA compliance for the benefit of our clients and for the goal of improved patient health.”

 TraceLink works with life sciences supply chain companies to protect patients and save lives, transforming the way that the industry does business with innovative track and trace solutions.
 TraceLink is dedicated to helping our customers – from 16 of the top 20 global pharmaceutical companies to corner pharmacies – enable the global distribution of safe drugs and achieve compliance in the most cost effective way.

 TraceLink’s Life Sciences Cloud is a secure and validated cloud solution with a proven network model designed specifically for life sciences companies.
 TraceLink’s purpose-built and scalable architecture, coupled with its close integration with ROC IT and Optel, will enable WDSrx to optimize its warehouse operations for serialization well ahead of the initial November 2017 deadline. www.tracelink.com